ppribadi/casestudy_bikeshare/README.md

 ### Merge
 The cleaned csv files are merged into one big csv file for future manipulations.
-Keep in mind, it is also possible to do data manipulations for individual csv and aggregate the data month to month.
+Keep in mind, it is also possible to do data manipulations for individual csv and aggregate the analysis data month to month.
 I have opted for using a big dataframe this time.

 ## Stage 4 - ANALYZE
-### Bike Trip Counts by Station Locations
+### Trip Counts by Station Locations
 In order to best visualize the bike trips and their locations.
-I summarized the trip counts by station and by month.
-The data is published in Tableau.
+I summarized the trip counts by station and by month and published the data in Tableau.
-The dashboard contains two panes so it will be easier to do comparison by filtering different month or rider types.
+The dashboard contains two panes so it will be easier to do comparison side by side by filtering different month or rider types.
 This is the link to it
 [Cyclistic Bike Trip Count Map](https://public.tableau.com/views/CyclisticTripCountsInterativeMap/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link)
 ![Cyclistic Bike Trip Count Map_snapshot](Figures/Tableau_map.png)
 #### Observations
-    - It is very clear that bike traffic is very heavy near Chicago harbor.
-The heaviest is at Streeter and Grand Ave.
+    - It is very clear that bike traffic is densest near Chicago harbor.
+One great example is at Streeter and Grand Ave.
-    - Some area has more member/casual ratio difference like Greek Town, U of Illionis at Chicago and South Commons.
+    - Some areas with great member/casual ratio like Greek Town, U of Illionis at Chicago and South Commons can be good member conversion zone.
 It can be helpful to identify demographic information by regions to further analyze the local characteristics.
     - During the cold months, the casual rides are reduced more significant than rides by members.
-This means commuters still braved the cold when they can.
+This means commuters still braved the cold for commutes.

 #### Conclusions
-Though it is beyond scope in analyzing locational demographics and user's ride profiles.
+    - Though it is beyond scope to analyze locational demographics and ride profiles of users.
 It can be a signicant factor in deciding which user group to covert to membership.
+    - We also want to rationalize whether we want to convert riders from locations with highest casual/member ratio (more rider candidates to promote membership), or locations with lowest casual/member ratio (this could mean, the demographics are most benefited by ride share membership).
+There should be difference strategies to approach the two groups for member conversion.

 ### Ride Count by Rider type and Bike type